serpro69/kotlin-faker/README.md

 ## Build and Deploy
 Build/deploy to bintray and github release processes are automated with travis-ci through usage of git tags.

+### Bumping versions
-Major, minor, and patch versions need to be bumped manually through a tag with the next release version that has to follow the
-`v<major>.<minor>.<patch>` pattern, and the tag has to be pushed to origin along with the changes.
+Versions need to be bumped manually through a tag with the next release version that has to follow the [semver](https://semver.org/) rules, and the tag has to be pushed to origin.

+Creating the tag can be either done manually with `git tag` or by using `gradlew tag` task.

+#### Pre-releases
-Creating the tag can be either done manually with `git tag` or by using `gradlew tag -Prelease -PbumpComponent=${comp}` where `comp` can be one of the following values: `major`, `minor`, or `patch`.
+To create a new pre-release version (new release candidate) the following can be used: `./gradlew clean tag -Prelease -PnewPreRelease -PbumpComponent={comp}`, where `comp` can be one of the following values: `major`, `minor`, or `patch`.

+To bump an existing pre-release to the next version (next release candidate for the same release version) the following can be used: `./gradlew clean tag -Prelease -PpreRelease`.

+#### Releases
+To promote a pre-release to a release version the following can be used:
+`./gradlew clean tag -Prelease -PpromoteToRelease`,

+To create a new release version the following can be used:
+`./gradlew clean tag -Prelease -PbumpComponent={comp}`, where `comp` can be one of the following values: `major`, `minor`, or `patch`.